-TYPE OF STANDARD STANDARD A. Single-family dwellings and accessory structures: For single-family dwellings, the minimum setback and maximum height standards are the same as those in the WRA residential district (subsection 19.39.060(C)).
-The minimum lot size is 4,500 sf and the minimum lot width is 45 feet.
+TYPE OF STANDARD STANDARD A. Single-family dwellings and accessory structures: For single-family dwellings, the minimum height standards are the WRA residential district (subsection).
+The minimum lot size is 4,500 sf a same as th n 19.39.06 ose in the 0(C)). width is 45 feet.
 B. Commercial and m nulti-family structures: 1.
-Minimum lot size 2.
-Minimum lot width 4,500 sf.
-Smaller lot sizes may be permitted by the planning director for utility purposes; roadway or easement lots; lots created for a public purpose, as determined by the planning director; or when the lot is not to be used for a commercial or residential use.
-45 feet.
-Smaller lot widths may be permitted by the planning director for utility purposes; roadway or easement lots; lots created for a public purpose, as determined by the planning director; or when the lot is no a commercial or residential use.
+Minimum lot size 4,500 sf.
+1.1 (1 1 .
+Smaller lot sizes may be permitted by the pludirector for utility purposes; roadway or easement lots created for a public purpose, as determined planning director; or when the lot is not to be una commercial or residential use. ment lots; ned by the 2.
+Minimum lot width 45 feet.
+Smaller lot widths may be permitted by the planning director for utility purposes; roadway or easement lots; lots created for a public purpose, as determined by the planning director; or when the lot is not to be used for a commercial or residential use.
 3. Minimum setback Up to 30 feet.
 Greater than 30 feet to 45 feet.
-Greater than 45 feet to 60 feet. a.
-Front, side, and rear yard None.
-For lots where front yard setback abuts the following streets: Wells 10 feet.
-20 feet.
+Greater than 45 feet to 60 feet.